AravArora05/buildASurvey/README.md

 Input fields for name, email, number, dropdown options, radio options, and checkbox options.
 Responsive layout adapting to various screen sizes.

 Remarks: Could have done a better job overall with it being responsive for all devices.
-This was our first project, but I'm excited to see where else I can improve on in future endeavors.
+This was my first project built from scratch, but I'm excited to see where else I can improve on in future endeavors.
 I tried to mantain good spacing, but it seems a bit unbalanced at some spots.